-- A. All special pretreatment devices may be subject to construction and operational permitting by SCDHEC. - B. FOG Control Devices - FOG Interceptors and FOG Traps shall be provided when they are necessary for the proper handling of liquid wastes containing floatable oil in excessive amounts, sand, or other harmful ingredients as required by SECTION 9 of these Regulations.
-Applicable facilities for these systems include those identified in that Section; except that such devices shall not be required for Single-Family Residential or dwelling units unless associated with regulated Multi-Family Developments as stated in OJRSA SUR 9.3(C). - 2.
+- A. All Special Pretreatment Devices may be subject to construction and operational permitting by SCDES. - B. FOG Control Devices - 1.
+FOG Interceptors, Hydromechanical FOG Devices (HFD), and FOG Traps shall be provided when they are necessary for the proper handling of liquid wastes containing floatable oil in excessive amounts, sand, or other harmful ingredients as required by SECTION 9 of these Regulations.
+Applicable facilities for these systems include those identified in that Section; except that such devices shall not be required for Single-Family Residential or dwelling units unless associated with regulated Multi-Family Developments or a Hotel with Kitchen as stated in OJRSA SUR 9.3(C). - 2.
 All devices shall be of a type and capacity approved by the Director or his/her designee and shall be located as to be readily and easily accessible for cleaning and inspection with adequate and approved security mechanisms installed to prevent unauthorized access or use. - 3.
-Where installed, all FOG Interceptors and FOG Traps shall be maintained and secured by the Owner at their expense and in continuously efficient operation at all times. - 4.
+Where installed, all FOG Interceptors, HFDs, and FOG Traps shall be maintained and secured by the Owner at their expense and in continuously efficient operation at all times. - 4.
 In maintenance of these devices, the Owner shall be responsible for the proper removal and disposal by appropriate means of the captured material and shall maintain records of the dates and means of disposal which are subject to review by the OJRSA, State, EPA, or other governing body as appropriate.